growingdatafoundation/wgh-backend/README.md

-# WhatGrowsHere Backend Stack
+# WhatGrowsHere Backend

-This is the new WhatGrowsHere Backend Stack, rewritten in Go, using MongoDB.
+This is the new WhatGrowsHere Backend, rewritten in Go, using MongoDB.

 ## Table of Contents